Kkritos/Rapster/README.md

 It is recommended that the user create and work in a local Python environment, installing all the dependencies above.

-The following packages are recommended for rnning the tutorial notebook in ``Examples/``, but are not necessary to run cluster simulations:
+The following packages are recommended for running the tutorial notebook in ``Examples/``, but are not necessary to run cluster simulations:

 - $\tt matplotlib$
 - $\tt jupyterlab$